-🎲 Dice used in The Royal Game of Ur
+Dice of the Royal Game of Ur

-The most commonly used dice when playing The Royal Game of Ur are the tetrahedral dice, which are dice that are shaped like triangle-based pyramids.
+How do they work?
 Each die has two corners marked with white, and two unmarked corners.
-After rolling the dice, you can count the number of die with a marked corner facing upwards to get your roll.
+After rolling the dice, you can count the number of die with a marked corner facing upwards to get your roll!

 Throwing Stick Dice

 Throwing sticks are another type of dice that are commonly used to play The Royal Game of Ur.
-Throwing stick dice are flat sticks with one side marked.
-You can then throw the sticks and count the number of sticks with their marked side up.
-Throwing stick dice are commonly used in another ancient game, Aseb, which is another ancient game that is very similar to The Royal Game of Ur.
-These two games are so common that they actually both share another name, which is The Game of 20 Squares.
+Throwing stick dice are two-sided sticks with one side marked.
+They are commonly used in other ancient games that are similar to the Royal Game of Ur, such as Aseb or Senet.
+Aseb is actually so similar to the Royal Game of Ur that they both share another name, "the Game of 20 Squares".